What is Discrete Trial Training?

 What is the idea behind Discrete Trial Training?

 DTT uses repetition, so children have plenty of opportunities to learn and practise new skills.
-DTT uses rewards to encourage children to learn and use new skills.
+DTT also uses rewards to encourage children to learn and use new skills.
 This is based on the idea that behaviour that’s rewarded will happen more frequently, whereas behaviour that isn’t rewarded will happen less frequently.

 What does Discrete Trial Training involve?